Defensive Investment Strategy: Definition and Types

 Another tool for defensive investing is portfolio rebalancing.
 A portfolio’s asset allocation will change depending on how the assets perform.
 For example, if the stock market is particularly strong, stocks may become a higher percentage of a portfolio than desired.

 Rebalancing is when an investor or portfolio manager adjusts investments to reflect the agreed-upon asset mix.
-For defensive investing, it would likely be a smaller percentage of stocks and a higher percentage of bonds or other, more conservative investments.
+For defensive online investing, it would likely be a smaller percentage of stocks and a higher percentage of bonds or other, more conservative investments.

 Dollar Cost Averaging